 Australian Black Opal

-The darker the body tone of the Black Opal will mean the Opal colours speckles will stand out more enriching the beauty of the stone.
+The darker the body tone means the Opal colours and pattern will stand out enriching the beauty of the stone.

 Koroit Opal Matrix